pep-dortmund/homepage/CONTRIBUTING.md

 So before editing a static site (everything outside of `_posts/`) think whether a post might also serve your needs.

 We are using [jekyll](https://jekyllrb.com) for almost everything.
-The website might be a good place to look for general answers to the technical stuff.
+Their website might be a good place to look for general answers to the technical questions.

 ## Writing/Editing Content